-In December 2021 the Company entered into a non-cancellable operating lease agreement, as amended subsequently, or the Harrison Lease, pursuant to which the Company leases 31,668 square feet of office and laboratory space located in Boston, Massachusetts, or the Premises.
+In December 2021, the Company entered into a non-cancellable operating lease agreement, as amended subsequently, or the Harrison Lease, pursuant to which the Company leases 31,668 square feet of office and laboratory space located in Boston, Massachusetts, or the Premises.
 The Harrison Lease commenced for accounting purposes when the Company gained access to the premises on December 29, 2022 or the Lease Commencement Date.
 The Harrison Lease has a term of nine years and four months from the lease commencement date.
 The Company's obligation for the payment of base rent for the Premises begins in May 2023, and will be \$0.2 million per month, increasing up to \$0.3 million per month during the term of the Lease.
 The Company has one option to extend the term of the Harrison Lease, for a period of an additional five years.
 Due to the timing of the lease commencement date at the end of 2022, there was no fixed lease rent expense associated with the Harrison Lease in 2022.
-As of March 31, 2023, the Harrison Lease was the only lease for which the Company recorded a lease liability and corresponding right-of-use asset.
+As of June 30, 2023, the Harrison Lease was the only lease for which the Company recorded a lease liability and corresponding right-of-use asset.

 The landlord has completed and continues to complete significant leasehold improvements to the leased space, a portion of which the Company is obligated to pay per the terms of the Harrison Lease.
 The Company paid \$2.0 million for the improvements prior to lease commencement.
-During the three months ended March 31, 2023, the Company paid \$2.9 million for the improvements and expects approximately \$0.9 million in additional payments for the improvements.
-The Company has determined that the landlord is the accounting owner of the improvements, and expected payments by the Company for the improvements have been included in the calculation of the right-of-use asset and lease liability.
+During the three months ended June 30, 2023, the Company paid nil for the improvements and \$2.9 million during the six months ended June 30, 2023.
+The Company expects approximately \$0.5 million in additional payments for the improvements.
+The Company has determined that the landlord is the accounting owner of the improvements, payments made and remaining expected payments by the Company for the improvements have been included in the calculation of the right-of-use asset and lease liability.